-At present I’m experiencing the highs and lows of a writer with his debut novel publishing in the near future.
+At present I’m experiencing the highs and lows of a writer with his debut novel just out in the world.
 I’m doing this in Kingston, New York, where I now live after a decade in NYC.
 (It’s great.
 Fewer Seamless options, but you can afford a house.)

 I’ve spoken on panels, served on committees, and organized events for the Brooklyn Book Festival, BookExpo America, the Association of Writers and Writing Program’s annual conference, Lit Crawl NY, and the Texas Book Festival.

 I also produce an infrequent literary trivia night called “Nerd Jeopardy!”
 It’s like the game show except everyone’s tipsy, all the categories concern books, and nobody wins any money.
 (They earn the crowd’s respect, which is worth more than gold.)